gumlet/wordpress-video-plugin/README.md

 > **Can I use email and name in the dynamic watermark?**

-> Yes, you can use name, email and user_id in a combination as per your need.
+> Yes, you can use name, email, and user_id in a combination as per your need.

 > **Is it free to use?**